MoritzLoewenstein/RoundRestore/README.md

 4. Use any of the chatcommands down below

 Chat Commands
--To use any of these commands you need to be sourcemod admin
+- To use any of these commands you need to be sourcemod admin
 - !restore          Main Menu
 - !restorelast      Displays vote for restoring last round